LukeSmithxyz/mutt-wizard/README.md

 ### Installation on macOS

-You may need to add symbolic links or aliases on macOS, or the account generation logic may fail, or worse.
+You may need to install or symlink additional packages on macOS.
+Otherwise the generation of configuration files may fail, or worse.

 ```
 ln -s /usr/local/bin/gpg /usr/local/bin/gpg2